NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/04a-speech.md

       >**Note:** Model deployments are restricted by regional quotas.
 If you select a region in which you have insufficient available quota, you may need to select an alternative region for a new resource later.

-1. Wait for your project created.
-It may take a few minutes, once the setup is complete, you are automatically redirected to the **Microsoft Foundry home page** for the newly created project.
+1. Wait for your project to be created.
+It may take a few minutes.
+Once the setup is complete, you are automatically redirected to the **Microsoft Foundry home page** for the newly created project.

     ![](./media/lab4a-e1t1p2.png)